GaryGu12138/AI4EO/README.md

 # AI4EO Project

-The introduction and guide for this project were uploaded to YouTube: https://youtu.be/SIzm7RYnig0
+The introduction and explanation for this project were uploaded to YouTube: https://youtu.be/SIzm7RYnig0